davidelettieri/sample-racket-language/README.md

 ```

 where we provide the `read` and `read-syntax` functions as required when creating a language with a custom surface syntax.
 The module definition part is sourced from the [racket official documentation](https://docs.racket-lang.org/guide/language-collection.html).

+# Resources

+[This](https://school.racket-lang.org/2019/plan/index.html) is an awesome resource about macros and languages.